antmicro/ros2-gui-node/examples/kenning-multimodel-demo/README.md

 ## Building GUI node and Camera node

-First of all, load the `setup.sh` script for ROS 2 tools in Docker container, e.g.:
+First of all, source the `setup.sh` script for ROS 2 tools in Docker container, e.g.:

 ```bash
 source /opt/ros/setup.sh